-Despite its size, this 7-Series feels agile and focused, taking the corners with far less roll than the previous model.
+Despite its size, this 7 Series feels agile and focused, taking the corners with little roll despite its incredible level of comfort.

-It has sharper, more responsive steering, better feedback from steering, brakes and chassis, and quicker gearchanges from the standard automatic ‘box.
+It has sharp, responsive steering, excellent feedback from steering, brakes and chassis, and quick gearchanges from the standard eight speed automatic gearbox.

-Ride comfort is very good but the stiffness of the suspension can be adjusted from the driver's seat, with Comfort, Normal and Sport choices.
+The stiffness of the suspension can be adjusted from the driver's seat, with Comfort, Normal and Sport settings.

 Comfort softens the suspension slightly at the expense of handling, while Sport stiffens it to give a sharper feel.
 Most owners will leave it in Comfort I would hazard a guess.